hermanvest/dev-resources/README.md

 Kafka was originally developed at LinkedIn.
 As an introduciton, I recommend that you read [this](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying)

-Kafka is important because...
+The following are steps I took to start learning about Apache Kafka:

-Check out "Kafka Certified Developer" by "A Cloud Guru" on Pluralsight.
+1. Check out "Kafka Certified Developer" by "A Cloud Guru" on Pluralsight.
 Go here to access the playground (formerly Linux academy): [playground](https://help.pluralsight.com/hc/en-us/articles/24564263824404-Hands-on-playground-overview#access) and choose "sign in with pluralsight credentials".
 You should probably view the tutorial from [here](https://learn.acloud.guru/), as they have updated links to the resources.

-Now might be the time to do some reading.
+2. Now might be the time to do some reading.
 Check out this free ebook on kafka by Confluent: https://www.confluent.io/resources/ebook/kafka-the-definitive-guide/

-After that, you might want to check out: [Apache Kafka Deep Dive](https://learn.acloud.guru/course/bf0aeafb-8bc4-4082-bd3a-00972349b6c0/overview)
+3. After that, you might want to check out: [Apache Kafka Deep Dive](https://learn.acloud.guru/course/bf0aeafb-8bc4-4082-bd3a-00972349b6c0/overview)

 ## 6. Architetcture course